 The infected cell monolayer is then stained for the presence of viral antigens by direct fluorescent antibody (DFA) or indirect fluorescent antibody (IFA) staining within hours or days of inoculation.
-In this way, viruses that normally take days to weeks to produce cytopathic effect (CPE) can be detected within 1 to 2 days by shell vial cell culture.
+In this way, viruses that normally take days to weeks to produce a cytopathic effect (CPE) can be detected within 1 to 2 days by shell vial cell culture.

 Preparation of Shell Vials

-Shell vials are either prepared by adding a round coverslip to the bottom of shell vial, covering them with normal growth medium, and adding appropriate cells or purchased with the monolayer already formed.
+Shell vials are either prepared by adding a round coverslip to the bottom of the shell vial, covering them with a normal growth medium, and adding appropriate cells or purchased with the monolayer already formed.
 MRC-5 (Human Fibroblast cells) is used as a cell line in shell vial culture.

 Shell vial cell culture is used to identify medically important viruses such as;